xuthus83/pigallery2/MANPAGE.md

   Media-Video-transcoding-webmCodec             (default: 'libvpx')
   Media-Video-transcoding-crf                  The range of the Constant Rate Factor (CRF) scale is 0–51, where 0 is lossless, 23 is the default, and 51 is worst quality possible. (default: 23)
   Media-Video-transcoding-preset               A preset is a collection of options that will provide a certain encoding speed to compression ratio.
 A slower preset will provide better compression (compression is quality per filesize). (default: 'medium')
-  Media-Video-transcoding-customOptions        It will be sent to ffmpeg as it is, as custom options. (default: []) Media-Photo-Converting-enabled               Enable photo converting. (default: true) Media-Photo-Converting-loadFullImageOnZoom   Enables loading the full resolution image on zoom in the ligthbox (preview). (default: true)
+  Media-Video-transcoding-customOutputOptions  It will be sent to ffmpeg as it is, as custom output options. (default: []) Media-Video-transcoding-customInputOptions   It will be sent to ffmpeg as it is, as custom input options. (default: []) Media-Photo-Converting-enabled               Enable photo converting. (default: true) Media-Photo-Converting-loadFullImageOnZoom   Enables loading the full resolution image on zoom in the ligthbox (preview). (default: true)
   Media-Photo-Converting-onTheFly              Converts photos on the fly, when they are requested. (default: true)